Louis Althusser: Ideological state apparatuses

 Despite its many institutional forms, the function and structure of ideology is unchanging and present throughout history; as Althusser states, "ideology has no history".
 All ideologies constitute a subject, even though he or she may differ according to each particular ideology.
 Memorably, Althusser illustrates this with the concept of "hailing" or "interpellation".
 He compares ideology to a policeman shouting "Hey you there!" toward a person walking on the street.
 Upon hearing this call, the person responds by turning around and in doing so, is transformed into a subject.
 The person being hailed recognizes themselves as the subject of the hail, and knows to respond.
 Althusser calls this recognition a "mis-recognition" (méconnaissance), because it works retroactively: a material individual is always already an ideological subject, even before he or she is born.
 The "transformation" of an individual into a subject has always already happened; Althusser here acknowledges a debt to Spinoza's theory of immanence.

 To highlight this, Althusser offers the example of Christian religious ideology, embodied in the Voice of God, instructing a person on what their place in the world is and what he must do to be reconciled with Christ.
 From this, Althusser draws the point that in order for that person to identify as a Christian, he must first already be a subject; that is, by responding to God's call and following His rules, he affirms himself as a free agent, the author of the acts for which he assumes responsibility.
-We cannot recognize ourselves outside ideology, and in fact, our very actions reach out to this overarching structure.
-Althusser's theory draws heavily from Jacques Lacan and his concept of the Mirror Stage—we acquire our identities by seeing ourselves mirrored in ideologies.
+People cannot recognize themselves outside ideology, and in fact, their very actions reach out to this overarching structure.
+Althusser's theory draws heavily from Jacques Lacan and his concept of the Mirror Stage—people acquire their identities by seeing themselves mirrored in ideologies.

 Aleatory materialism

 In various short papers drafted from 1982 to 1986 and published posthumously, Althusser is critical of the relation of Marxist science to the philosophy of dialectical materialism and materialist philosophy in general.
-Althusser rejects dialectical materialism and introduces a new concept: the Philosophy of the Encounter, renamed Aleatory Materialism in 1986.
-To develop this idea, Althusser holds that there exists an “underground” or barely recognized philosophical current of Aleatory Materialism, articulated by Marx, Democritus, Epicurus, Lucretius, Machiavelli, Spinoza, Hobbes, Rousseau, Montesquieu, Heidegger, Wittgenstein, and Derrida.
+Althusser rejects dialectical materialism and introduces a new concept: the philosophy of the encounter, renamed aleatory materialism in 1986.
+To develop this idea, Althusser holds that there exists an “underground” or barely recognized philosophical current of aleatory Materialism, articulated by Marx, Democritus, Epicurus, Lucretius, Machiavelli, Spinoza, Hobbes, Rousseau, Montesquieu, Heidegger, Wittgenstein, and Derrida.

 He argues that it was an idealist and teleological mistake to think that there are general laws of history and that social relations are determined in the same manner as physical relations.
-Emphasising the role of contingency in history over laws of development he states that reconstructed historical materialism has as its object complex historical singularities or conjunctures, The conjuncture is the pivotal point, where political practice may intervene, and Aleatory Materialism is a materialist philosophy to understand this conjuncture.
+Emphasising the role of contingency in history over laws of development he states that reconstructed historical materialism has as its object complex historical singularities or conjunctures, The conjuncture is the pivotal point, where political practice may intervene, and aleatory materialism is a materialist philosophy to understand this conjuncture.